All Products

 Note

-• volatile-lru (default for Tair DRAM-based instances and Redis Open-Source Edition instances): evicts the LRU keys from keys that have a TTL configured regardless of whether the keys have expired.
+• volatile-lru (default for memory-optimized and Redis Open-Source Edition instances): From the keys with an expiration time (Expire) set, deletes the least recently used (LRU) key, regardless of whether the key has expired.

 Standard ✔️